 CLAT Exam - Complete Overview

-The CLAT (Common Law Admission Test) is a national-level entrance exam in India used for admission to undergraduate and postgraduate law programmes at National Law Universities and other participating law colleges.
+The Common Law Admission Test (CLAT) is a national-level entrance exam conducted by the Consortium of National Law Universities for admission to undergraduate (UG) and postgraduate (PG) law programmes.
+The exam is the primary gateway to National Law Universities (NLUs) and several other top law colleges in India.

 Important Updates: